152 mm howitzer 2A65 Msta-B: Description

 The howitzer is towed by either the KrAZ-260 6x6 truck or the Ural 4320 6x6 truck.
-The gun consists of a distinctive four-wheeled carriage, and has an armored shield that slopes to the rear and extends over the wheels.
+The gun consists of a distinctive two-wheeled carriage, and has an armored shield that slopes to the rear and extends over the wheels.
 It has been fielded since 1987 and was first deployed by Soviet forces in Eastern Europe.

 In Russian Army service, the 2A65 is deployed with the 9th Artillery Brigade in Luga, the 288th Artillery Brigade in Inzhenernyy, and the 291st Artillery Brigade in Maykop, as well as being stored in Perm and near Novgorod.
 It is also in service with other units in other Russian military districts, including the 381st Guards "Warsaw" Artillery Regiment of the 150th Motor Rifle Division.
 The total number of active 2A65 howitzers in Russian service is estimated at 370.

 The 2A65 is also in service with the Ukrainian Ground Forces, in the 11th Artillery Brigade, Ternopil and the 55th Artillery Brigade, Zaporizhia.

-During the 2022 Russian invasion of Ukraine, at least 74 Russian 2A65 were destroyed or captured by Ukraine.
+During the 2022 Russian invasion of Ukraine, according to Oryx (website) as of 1 November 2024 at least 122 Russian 2A65 were lost (71 destroyed, 15 damaged, 1 abandoned and 35 captured).

 In Defense Forces of Georgia, 2A65 is in service within 5th Artillery brigade of Eastern Army Command.

 A self-propelled version, the 2S19 Msta, is produced.